By Aaron Rabinowe ยท Updated May 28, 2026

 Match the need

 Higher-support purchases are easier to compare when readers can self-select the right shopping path.
 Use these prompts to move from a care problem to a focused MFI category while keeping the safety guidance clear.
+If you cannot answer the delivery, setup, return, fit, and training questions yet, use the sections above before leaving for MFI.

 Care need